 - 5.1 The recommendations in this report are within the Council's agreed budgets.
-Costs associated with a press notice are to be subsumed within existing licensing budgets. - 5.2 There are no performance indicators impacted.
+Costs associated with the press notice have been subsumed within existing licensing budgets. - 5.2 There are no performance indicators impacted.

 6 Staffing, Environmental, Community Safety & Public Health Implications